Clemapfel/mousetrap/docs/04_widgets.md

 }
 ```

-This constructors sets up all the widget like we discussed.
+This constructors sets up all the widget like we discussed before.

 The lower most layer of the `Overlay` is the `Separator`, which will act as the background for the compound widget.
-On top of it, a `Label` is inserted. we set the string of the label based on the id given to the constructor.
+On top of it, a `Label` added.
+We set the string of the label based on the id given to the constructor.

-The entire `Overlay` is the set as the child of the frame, giving it a rounded appearance.
-Lastly, that `Frame` is put into the `AspectFrame`, which will enforce that the entire widget is always square (as we initialized the `AspectFrame` with ratio `1`).
+The entire `Overlay` is first insterted into a `Frame`, then that frame is set as child of our `AspectFrame`, which has a ratio of `1`, keeping it square at all times.

 We can now initialize our compound widget and add it to a window, right?